 \section{Background}

-\paragraph{Simultaneous Machine Translation (\textsc{SimulMT})} Unlike \emph{offline} machine translation, where models generate target translation $\vy = (y_1,...,y_J)$ given a complete source sentence $\vx = (x_1,...,x_I)$, \textsc{SimulMT} incrementally translates in an \emph{online} manner with partial source context $\vx_{\leq t} = (x_1,...,x_t)$ where {$I$ and $J$ are source and target length, and} $t \leq I$.
-A core component of \textsc{SimulMT} is a read-write policy to decide at every step whether to wait for one or multiple new source tokens (\texttt{READ}) or to generate target tokens given the current partial source sentence (\texttt{WRITE}).
-This policy is crucial in balancing the trade-offs between translation quality and latency.
+\paragraph{Simultaneous Machine Translation (\textsc{SimulMT})} Unlike \emph{offline} machine translation (\textsc{OfflineMT}), where models generate target translation $\vy = (y_1,...,y_J)$ given a complete source sentence $\vx = (x_1,...,x_I)$, \textsc{SimulMT} incrementally translates with partial source context $\vx_{\leq t} = (x_1,...,x_t)$ where $t \leq I$.
+A core component of \textsc{SimulMT} is a read-write policy that decides whether to wait for new source tokens (\texttt{READ}) or generate target tokens (\texttt{WRITE}), balancing translation quality and latency.

-\paragraph{Incremental Decoding} Studies have explored equipping the capability of simultaneous decoding to an offline neural machine translation model by repetitively performing offline decoding on the incrementally updated source and target histories, without the necessity of \READ-\WRITE policy learning and model customization~\citep{low_latency,nguyen21c_interspeech,polak-etal-2022-cuni,HW_TSC}.
-Specifically, it involves a chunk-wise \texttt{READ} policy that reads a fixed number of $n$ tokens in each round and a \texttt{WRITE} policy that selects the longest common prefix (LCP) among the beam candidates as a stable hypothesis to be committed~\cite{polak-etal-2022-cuni}.
-LCP often results in high latency when no candidates share the same initial token, hindering the \WRITE action.
-Relaxed Agreement Longest Common Prefix (RALCP)~\citep{wang2023simultaneous} employs a voting mechanism to accept a common prefix if the agreement among candidates is above an agreement threshold $\gamma$.
-Once a hypothesis is committed, it is no longer modified.
+\paragraph{Incremental Decoding} Studies have explored adapting \textsc{OfflineMT} models for simultaneous decoding by performing offline decoding on incrementally updated histories~\citep{low_latency,nguyen21c_interspeech,polak-etal-2022-cuni,HW_TSC}.
+This involves a chunk-wise \texttt{READ} policy that reads $n$ tokens per round and a \texttt{WRITE} policy that commits stable partial translations using the longest common prefix (LCP)~\cite{polak-etal-2022-cuni} algorithm.
+LCP often causes high latency when candidates lack common initial tokens.
+Relaxed Agreement LCP (RALCP)~\citep{wang2023simultaneous} was proposed to vote for accepting prefixes with candidate agreement above threshold $\gamma$.

-\paragraph{\textsc{SimulMT} with LLMs} Given that incremental decoding essentially repeats performing offline decoding, leveraging offline-style translation prompts for LLMs is a straightforward approach.
-Meanwhile, offline-style prompts align with LLMs' innate ability to follow instructions (\textit{translating content from one language to another}), avoiding the additional fine-tuning \cite{xu2023paradigmshift}.
-During each incremental decoding round, a new source chunk is \READ in and appended to the source history $\vx$.
-The translation hypothesis is $\texttt{WRITTEN}$ out and appended to target history $\vy$, forming the latest incremental states.
-Given the new source and target history $\vx$ and $\vy$, LLMs are prompted to generate the latest translation with the offline prompt as~\Cref{fig:prompt-offline}.
+\paragraph{\textsc{SimulMT} with LLMs} Since incremental decoding essentially repeats offline decoding, using offline-style translation prompts with LLMs is straightforward and aligns with their instruction-following capabilities~\cite{xu2023paradigmshift}.
+During each round, a source chunk is \READ and appended to source history $\vx$.
+LLMs generate translations using offline prompts as shown in~\Cref{fig:prompt_kvcache}, which are then \texttt{WRITTEN} to target history $\vy$.